damor4321/prices-service/README.md

 ```

-All the prices service exceptions (NoPriceFoundException, DataStoreException...) are children of the class PricesServiceException.
+All the possible prices service exceptions created during the service depvelopment (as NoPriceFoundException) could be children of the class PricesServiceException.
-And they will be intercepted and handled by the annotated @RestControllerAdvice controller class PricesServiceExceptionController.
+And they would be intercepted and handled by the annotated @RestControllerAdvice controller class PricesServiceExceptionController.
 As is explained in

 ```